BALTASARGD/Dci_SPA_FindCountriesApp/README.md

 - **REST Countries API**: An API to get information about countries.
 - **Unsplash API**: An API to get images from Unsplash.

+## Hooks

+This project makes extensive use of React hooks to manage state and side effects:

+- **useState**: Used to manage local state within components.
+- **useEffect**: Used to perform side effects such as fetching data from APIs.
+- **useNavigate**: Used to programmatically navigate between routes.
+- **useLocation**: Used to access the current location object, which contains information about the current URL.

 ## Getting Started

 To get started with the project, follow these steps: